 All teenagers have the tendency or temptation to try Sex, Drugs and Alcohol at some point of their teenage life.

 For sure, all you want for your teenager is a good life.
+You want them to have a good future, where they can do things that makes them happy.
 But, if your teen gets caught in the web of Sex, Drugs and Alcohol it is going to be one hell of a mess to sort out for you.

 No matter what you do, you cannot stop the curiosity of a teenager.
 You cannot stop it from exploring things especially if you are not around.

 The only thing that you can do is educate your teenager about those things.

 Educate them so that you can be rest assured that even without your physical presence your teenager will do the right things because they know what it might cause to them.

 But how to properly educate teenager about sex, alcohol, and drugs?
 What can you do to make your teenager understand it clearly?